vsajip/sarge/docs/tutorial.rst

 ^^^^^^^^^^^^^^^^

-From the point of view of buffering, note that two elements are needed for this example to work:
+From the point of view of buffering, note that two elements are needed for the above example to work:

 * We specify ``buffer_size=1`` in the Capture constructor.
 Without this, data would only be read into the Capture's queue after an I/O completes -- which would depend on how many bytes the Capture reads at a time.
+You can also pass a ``buffer_size=-1`` to indicate that you want to use line- buffering, i.e. read a line at a time from the child process.
+(This may only work if the child process flushes its outbut buffers after every line.)
 * We make a ``flush`` call in the ``receiver`` script, to ensure that the pipe is flushed to the capture queue.
 You could avoid the  ``flush`` call in the above example if you used ``python -u receiver`` as the command (which runs